MadAppGang/update_by_path/README.md

 ##### Parameters
 - `original object` [String](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/String "String") The object to update;

-- `path string`  [String](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/String "String") Path string, that consists of a list of properties joined by dot;
+- `path string`  [String](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/String "String") | [Object](https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Object "Object") Path string, that consists of a list of properties joined by dot; Or it can be an object where keys are paths and values are values for the paths.
 - `value` Any?
-The value to insert;
+The value to insert; You won't need to specify this if you use an object as a second argument.

 Returns updated object;